confluentinc/kafka-client-smart-ser-des/deserializer/README.md

-# Java Kafka Consumer Documentation
+# Java Kafka Consumer with Confluent Deserializer Documentation

 ## Overview

 The Java Kafka Consumer is a component that allows you to receive and process messages from Apache Kafka topics.
 It is built using the Kafka client library for Java.
+Confluent Deserializer is a library that provides a generic deserializer for Kafka messages.
+It supports Avro, JSON, JSON Schema, Protobuf, and other data formats.

 ## Prerequisites

 - Java Development Kit (JDK) 8 or higher
 - Apache Kafka cluster running and accessible
+- Optional but recommended: Schema Registry server running and accessible

 ## Installation